Avishek8136/ECO-Guard/README.md

-# ECO-Guard: An Integrated AI-
-# Sensor System for Monitoring
-# Wildlife and Sustainable Forest
+# ECO-Guard: An Integrated AI-Sensor System for Monitoring Wildlife and Sustainable Forest Management
-# Management

 ## Introduction